 The cost of the force-placed insurance, stated as an annual premium (or if the Credit Union does not know the cost, a reasonable estimate); and

-If applicable, a statement that the information the member sent to the Credit Union is incomplete and the member must send the missing information to avoid charge for any period for which the Credit Union is unable to verify hazard insurance coverage.
+If applicable, a statement that the information the member sent to the Credit Union is incomplete and the member must send the missing information to avoid a charge for any period for which the Credit Union is unable to verify hazard insurance coverage.

 Notice for lack of evidence of continuous coverage.
 If the Credit Union has received hazard insurance information after delivering the required notice to the member, but has not received evidence demonstrating that the member has had sufficient hazard insurance coverage in place continuously, the Credit Union will provide notice that includes: